zayez/galigens/README.md

 Create a `credentials.json` from the available template (`credentials-template.json`), then insert your _API key_ from the [NASA Open APIs](https://api.nasa.gov/) to it.

-You're set and can start developing:
+After this you're set and can start developing:

 ```bash
 npm start